Steven Kwan Player Props: Guardians vs. Braves

 Steven Kwan At The Plate

-- Kwan will look to extend his four-game hitting streak.
-He's batting .364 in his last outings.

-- In 69.5% of his 82 games this season, Kwan has picked up at least one hit.
-He's also had 24 multi-hit games.

-- In 82 games played this season, he has gone deep in only two of them.
+- In 83 games played this season, he has homered in only two of them.

-- In 16 games this year (19.5%), Kwan has picked up an RBI, and in five of those games (6.1%) he had more than one.
-He has also driven in three or more of his team's runs in two contests.
+- In 20.5% of his games this season, Kwan has had at least one RBI.
+He's picked up more than one in 6% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.